bjyoontamu/NAPAbench/README.md

 ------------------------------------------------------------------------
-NAPAbench Ver.2 : Network Alignment Performance Assessment benchmark
+NAPAbench 2 : Network Alignment Performance Assessment benchmark
 ------------------------------------------------------------------------

 Network synthesis models in NAPAbench provide effective means to generate synthetic network families that can be used to rigorously assess the performance of network alignment algorithms.
 In recent years, the protein-protein-interaction (PPI) databases have been significantly updated, hence the network synthesis models in NAPAbench need to be updated to be able to create synthetic network families whose characteristics are close to those of real PPI networks.
-In NAPAbench Ver.2, we have updated all parameters so that the our benchmark dataset NAPAbench Ver.
-2 can mimic the latest real PPI networks.
+In NAPAbench 2, we have updated all parameters so that the our benchmark dataset NAPAbench 2 can mimic the latest real PPI networks.

 NAPAbench has been made freely available as PUBLIC DOMAIN software and hence is not subject to copyright in the  United